icyhobbs/readmeGenerator/README.md

   * [Questions](#questions)

   ## Installation
-  computer
+  The user should clone the repository from GitHub and download Node.Run npm install in order to install the following npm package dependencies such as inquirer in the package.json.

   ## Usage
-  carefully
+  Use inquirer from your command line to answer questions about your project.

   ## License
-  This project is license under GNU
+  This project is license under Open

   ## Contributing
-  input
+  If you have questions reach me via email at trackvinny@gmail.com.
+Additional projects at https://github.com/icyhobbs

   ## Tests
-  brain
+  NPM TEST

   ## Questions
-  If you have any questions about this projects, please contact me directly at dklsj@gmail.com.
+  If you have any questions about this projects, please contact me directly at trackvinny@gmail.com.
 You can view more of my projects at https://github.com/icyhobbs.